-This electronic book (e-book) by Howard Culbertson is a biography of Rev. Paul McGrady, pastor, evangelist and professor of evangelism.
+This ebook by Howard Culbertson is a biography of Rev. Paul McGrady, pastor, evangelist and professor of evangelism.
 These 7 chapters (including the Foreword/Preface) contain the story of his life and one of his sermons.
 Mr. Evangelism was originally published by Pedestal Press of Kansas City

 by Charles Hastings Smith